Non-Owner car insurance

 What is non-owner car insurance?

-Non-owner car insurance offers insurance coverage to people who do not own a vehicle, do not have regular access to a car and have a valid driver’s license.
-To put it simply, non-owner car insurance is liability insurance for people who occasionally drive, but do not have a car registered under their name.
+Non-owner or no-vehicle car insurance offers insurance coverage to people who do not own a vehicle, do not have regular access to a car and have a valid driver’s license.
+To put it simply, non-owner car insurance is liability insurance for people who occasionally drive but do not have a car registered under their name.

-Non-owner insurance covers others’ injuries and any damage to their property while you are driving a vehicle that you do not own.
-This coverage can be purchased for a number of reasons, ranging from frequent car rentals to borrowing a car.
+Non-owner insurance covers others’ injuries and any damage to their property while you are driving a vehicle that you do not own, up to your policy limits.
+This coverage can be purchased for many reasons, ranging from frequent car rentals to borrowing a car.

-Before we go any further and begin examining the best non-owner car insurance, there are a couple of unique things to note about this type of insurance.
-The first is that non-owner insurance is not appropriate for drivers who live with the owner of the car that they are driving.
-In that case, you will need to be added to the primary driver’s insurance policy.
+Before we further examine the best non-owner car insurance, there are a couple of unique things to note about this type of insurance.
+The first is that non-owner insurance is not appropriate for drivers who live with the owner of the car they are driving.
+In such cases, you will need to be added to the primary driver’s insurance policy.

 Second, this type of insurance does not cover the damage done to the vehicle that you are driving.
 For that reason, it is almost always less expensive than a typical car insurance policy, but you are responsible for the repair costs if you are involved in an accident while driving a car you do not own.